ibmf-bioinformatics/MeStanG/manuals/Manual.md

  <ins>Host/Pathogen Samples</ins>

-For all Host/Pathogen samples at least **one** `.fasta` file must have the "host" (all lowercase) taxon, the total abundance in number of reads has to be provided using `-n` in the command line, and **no** abundance has to be provided for host taxa (use - in the reads/ratio column).
+For all Host/Pathogen samples at least **one** `.fasta` file must have the "host" (all lowercase) taxon, the total read abundance in number of reads has to be provided using `-n` in the command line, and **no** read abundance has to be provided for host taxa (use - in the reads/ratio column).
 You can use the following examples as templates for designing samples:

-*Example 3* - Host/Pathogen standard sample with abundances provided as ratios and Design by subtaxa
+*Example 3* - Host/Pathogen standard sample with read abundances provided as ratios and Design by subtaxa

 Command-line: `MeStanG.py host st -f list.tsv -tx tax.tsv -n 1000 -m 1000 -sd 300 --equally_p -t 8`